-Overall environmental compliance for the San Francisco-Oakland Bay Bridge (SFOBB) East Span Seismic Safety Project (SFOBB Project) has been a success during the fourth quarter of 2014.
+Overall environmental compliance for the San Francisco-Oakland Bay Bridge (SFOBB) East Span Seismic Safety Project (SFOBB Project) has been a success during the first quarter of 2015.
 The tasks for the current quarter are focused on mitigation, monitoring, and environmental permitting.
 Key successes in this quarter are as follows:

 Marine-based bird monitoring was conducted weekly from a consultant boat.
 The goal of this monitoring is to document potential impacts to birds from construction activities.
 Monitors did not observe any indication that birds were disturbed due to the east span construction activities.
-Throughout the 4th quarter of 2014 installation of nesting bird impact avoidance management measures for the 2015 nesting season continued for the Yerba Buena Island (YBI) Transition Structure 2 (YBITS 2) construction contract.
+Installation of nesting bird impact avoidance management measures for the 2015 nesting season occurred during the first quarter of 2015 for the Yerba Buena Island (YBI) Transition Structure 2 (YBITS 2) construction contract.